Hello Fellow Travellers!

 At the Kenrokuen Castle Garden in Kanazawa we will discover the essence of Japanese garden design: the Garden

 21st Century Museum of Contemporary Art in Kanazawa is an exciting art space and city concept.
+Designed by SANAA – also Sydney Modern architects.

 Outdoor beauty in and around Hiroshima: Miyajima is most famous for its giant orange Torii Gate, which has recently been restored.
 The whole island is a scenic delight.
-If the weather is pleasant, we may wish to linger on Miyajima: there are cafes, shops, a museum, places to sit and compose haiku, and a mountain to climb.
+If the weather is pleasant, we may wish to linger on Miyajima: there are cafes, shops, museums, places to sit and compose haiku, and a mountain to climb.

 The Children’s Monument at Peace Memorial Park, Hiroshima